isomerpages/sportsg-safesport/_training-and-education/Awareness Module.md

 #### SportSG-ED

 ![](/images/sportsg-ed/sportsged.png)

 There are 4 role-specific Safe Sport awareness modules on the digital learning platform, SportSG-ED.

+Upon completion of the modules, learners will receive a certificate of achievement.

+**Role-Diffentiated Modules**

 | Module | Fee |
 | --------   | -------- |